QUICK ESCAPE FROM SITE

 Legislation should criminalize forced marriage, and should acknowledge that any child marriage is by definition a forced marriage.
 Legislation should define forced marriage broadly, including free and full consent provisions described in Defining and Establishing Consent.
 The offence of forced marriage should be graded based on harm and aggravating factors.

 CASE STUDY: The UK government does not have a specific offence for forced marriage, but it does provide victims with a civil remedy, i.e. an order for protection, discussed supra.
+Plans are in the works to pass new legislation that would make forced marriage a criminal offence.
 Also, it passed the Domestic Violence, Crime and Victims Act of 2004, which criminalizes the violations of non-molestation orders issued under the Family Law Act 1996 and expands the availability of restraining orders under the Protection from Harassment Act 1997 in any cases of violence on sentencing or on acquittal.

 In 2005, the Forced Marriage Unit (FMU) (joint Home Office and Foreign & Commonwealth Office (FCO) unit) issued a consultation, Forced Marriage – A Wrong Not a Right.
 The paper sought views on whether a specific criminal offence would help combat forced marriage; how any proposed offences might be formulated; issues surrounding enforcement; and what the penalties of such a possible offence should be.
 It also invited responses on four options for legislation: